volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 **Cover each fix with unit tests** to ensure that it does not break again at this point once more.

 ## Do not make everything reusable

+Reusable components are those that can be used multiple times in your React application.

+In general, it's a good idea to create as many reusable components as possible to produce less code and thus fewer errors.

+But we do not live in a perfect world, so the components we try to reuse, sometimes do not look exactly the same on different pages, but differ only slightly.

+So how should we deal with such differences?

+By passing over new props that say what exactly is to be reproduced in a different way.